MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/connected-buildings.md

 #### Upload the Wi-Fi dataset

 1. Open PowerShell 7 (not as an administrator).
-2. Install Microsoft Places.
-For more information on the XX, see XX.
+2. Install Microsoft Places by running the following Windows PowerShell cmdlet.
+For more information on Places installation, see the [Microsoft Places PowerShell Gallery](https://www.powershellgallery.com/packages/MicrosoftPlaces/0.32.0-alpha).

 ```powershell
 Install-Module –Name MicrosoftPlaces –AllowPrerelease -Force
 ```

-3. Import the Places module.
+3. Import the Places module by running the following Windows PowerShell cmdlet.

 ```powershell
 Import-Module -Name MicrosoftPlaces
 ```

-4. Connect to the Places module.
+4. Connect to the Places module by running the following Places PowerShell cmdlet.

 ```powershell
 Connect-MicrosoftPlaces
 ```

-5. Upload the Wi-Fi dataset from the location (using the folder and path) where it's stored on your device.
+5. Upload the Wi-Fi dataset from the location (using the folder and path) where it's stored on your device by running the following Places PowerShell cmdlet.

 ```powershell
 Push-Dataset -Type WifiSignal -Path <folder path>
 ```
+## Connect other occupancy sensors or people-denisty sensors

+Connecting occupancy and people-density sensrors is done in four steps.

+- Device onboarding
+- Backfill historical data
+- Real-time telemetry ingestion
+- Verify available data in Places

 ## Device onboarding